ibm-cloud-docs/vpc/vsi-profile-details-accelerated.md

 Status: Select Availability

+The following table lists the available regions and universal zones for the Hopper-based Accelerated virtual server profiles are built atop NVIDIA H100 accelerators.

 | Region                    | Universal zone    | Cluster network |
 | ------------------------  | -------------     | --------------- |
 | Dallas (`us-south`)       | `us-south-dal10-a` | No             |